Analiviamotta/pet-adoption-page/README.md

 # Pet Adoption Page.
-This page is purely fictitious and does not represent an actual pet adoption agency. this is a study of development in React.
+This page is purely fictitious and does not represent an actual pet adoption agency, this is a study of development in React.

 ## Getting Started with Create React App